jPleyte/microcontroller-turret/README.md

 Check the 6 C batteries.

+**Firing motors start, but does not fire**

+This seems to happen when the battery which powers the microcontroller is low.
+Use an LED to indicate setup() mode.
+If the motors start up and then the microcontroller resets then it's because battery is low and can't control the system (ie LED on pin 5 turns on while motors are warming up)

 ## Next Steps

 - [x] Add an ammo counter so the gun doesn't fire when it is empty